Fort Lauderdale Medication Error Lawyer

 - Medication contamination

 - Distractions in the workplace

 It is estimated that up to 1.5 million patients are affected nationwide by medication errors every year.
 Complications arising from medication errors can range from the mild, such as a skin rash or irritation, to the severe that ultimately leads to death.
 Medication errors fail to address the medical issue they were meant to help, potentially exacerbating the original medical problem and potentially causing others.
 This can lead to physical pain and discomfort, additional medical expenses, lost work, and untold emotional distress.

 When a medical professional commits a medication error, it falls under the category of medical malpractice.
 Compensation for medical malpractice claims include economic and non-economic damages for the harm caused.
 Economic damages include current and future medical expenses, lost wages, lost earning capacity, and any other out-of-pocket expenses that resulted from the medication error.
 Non-economic damages include pain and suffering, loss of enjoyment of life, loss of consortium, and emotional distress.

 Time Limits to File Your Case

 Florida law provides only a small window to file a medical malpractice lawsuit for a medication error.
 Patients injured by a medication error have two years from the date of the error or from the date the error was discovered to file a lawsuit and are capped at four years from the date of the error.
 Any lawsuit filed after that time violates the statute of limitations for medical malpractice cases and will be thrown out, which is why it is incredibly important to have an experienced medical malpractice attorney by your side.

 Contact a Medication Error Lawyer

 Small mistakes in medication can lead to significant complications in a patient’s life.
-If you or a family member has been injured by a medication error in the Fort Lauderdale area, call or contact the Leifer Law Firm today for a free review of your claims.
+If you or a family member has been injured by a medication error in the Fort Lauderdale area, call or contact Leifer & Ramirez today for a free review of your claims.